Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 |Charles Schwab Investor Checking||None||$0|

 Offer: Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $625 in travel when you redeem through Chase Ultimate Rewards®.
+That’s $625 toward travel when you redeem through Chase Ultimate Rewards®.

 What’s great: Great flexibility with how you can use your points, plus great travel insurance benefits.

-This is the favorite card of many experts who blog about using miles and points, and the biggest reason why is great flexibility.
+Ask an expert who blogs about using miles and points what the best travel credit cards are, and the Sapphire Preferred will be on the shortlist thanks to its great flexibility.
 With the Chase Sapphire Preferred you have 3 ways to book travel:

 Transfer points to travel partners.
 This is the most exciting and lucrative part of the Chase Sapphire Preferred.
 You can transfer points directly into real airline miles or hotel points with over 10 travel partners, including United MileagePlus and Southwest Rapid Rewards.
 If you want to fly in first or business class, an option like this is a must have.
 If you just want regular domestic flights, there’s great value here too, thanks to Southwest and United.